Need help? Chat now!

 PayPal will be waiving its processing fee for charities involved in the Nepal relief effort for the next month.
 Donate here: https://www.paypal-donations.com/pp-charity/web.us/campaign.jsp?cid=35

-The official Twitter India account posts emergency information information, maps and other information to connect people with aid groups and emergency workers.
+The official Twitter India account posts emergency information, maps, and other information to connect people with aid groups and emergency workers.
 View their Tweets here: https://twitter.com/twitterindia

 All calls for Nepal users are free to any destination. http://www.viber.com/

-If you would like to donate to help the victims of the earthquake in Nepal, there are a multitude of ways to do so.
-Be sure to donate to a reputable organization so that your donation goes directly to those in need.
+If you would like to donate to help the victims of the earthquake in Nepal, there are many ways to do so.
+Be sure to contribute to a reputable organization so that your donation goes directly to those in need.